Naga-7/Naga-7.github.io/README.md

 - Conditions: Hue or *H* is a wheel gradient but for simplicity I did as a straight line.
 In a wheel, after 359° you go back to 0°, which means you can target values like 340° to 20° for example.
 To achieve that effect with a straight line, *Start* must be greater than *End*.

-- Change HSL: *Multiply* and *Sum* stacks. *Multiply* won't affect pixels with saturation and/or light with a value of 0, the lesser the value the less the pixel will be affected, so usually you use that to avoid unsaturated or black pixels.
+- Change HSL: *Multiply* and *Sum* stacks. *Multiply* won't affect pixels with saturation and/or light with a value of 0, the lesser the value the less the pixel will be affected, so usually you use that to avoid unsaturated or dark pixels.